 Designing with Purpose

 Johns Hopkins University buildings are at the heart of our campus community and provide secure spaces to work, live, and learn.
-However, they also account for over 90% of energy and greenhouse gas emissions and over 80% of our water consumption.
+However, they also account for over 97% of energy consumption and greenhouse gas emissions.
 Innovation and an integrative approach throughout the design and construction process is essential to making our buildings more efficient and to improving occupant well-being.

 Leadership in Energy and Environmental Design (LEED) is a certification program managed by the U.S. Green Building Council that provides a framework for healthy, efficient, carbon- and cost-saving buildings and is a globally recognized symbol of sustainability achievement.
 The majority of new construction and renovation projects at JHU are at least LEED Silver certification, with many buildings exceeding this threshold.